Hi. I’m Paul Kenny. I live with my wife in Teddington, Middlesex.

 I’m a biographer, working in a golden window of opportunity.
 I employ that great utility tool of the 21st century, the search engine, to find all manner of primary source material in universities, museums and archives.
 Then I use that material to bring great 20th century personalities back to life.

-It’s hard to believe, but my first book, The Man Who Supercharged Bond, is 15 years old now.
+It’s hard to believe, but my first book, The Man Who Supercharged Bond, is sixteen years old now.
 It told the story of automotive, aeronautic and astronautic engineer and society portrait painter, Amherst Villiers.
 The late Edward, Lord Montagu of Beaulieu, who kindly wrote the foreword, called it ‘an authoritative, overdue account of an extraordinary man.’
 Jay Leno introduced it on his book club as ‘one of the automobile books of the year, if not the automobile book of the year.’